lgaultie/snowcrash/level03/Ressources/README.md

 level03@SnowCrash:~$ ./level03
 ```

-You are now flag3 because you "opened" a new shell with the rights of flag03.
+You are now `flag03` as a user, because you "opened" a new shell with the rights of flag03.

 You can now launch `getflag` with flag03 rights.